DayDreamYGithub/Udemy-WebDevelopment-Practice/PhotoBlog/README.md

 HTML<br>
 CSS<br>
 <hr>
-This project followed the instructions of Colt Steele's The Web Developer Bootcamp 2024 course on Udemy.
+This project followed the instructions of Colt Steele's The Web Developer Bootcamp 2024 course on Udemy.<br>
 It is a sample photo blog page made with HTML and CSS.
 <hr>